browserengineering/book/book/chrome.md

 next: forms
 ...

-Our toy browser is still missing the key insight of *hypertext*\index{hypertext}: documents linked together by hyperlinks\index{hyperlink}.
+Our browser is still missing the key insight of *hypertext*\index{hypertext}: documents linked together by hyperlinks\index{hyperlink}.
 It lets us watch the waves, but not surf the web.
 So in this chapter, we'll implement